Jingnan campaign: 1402

 On 15 January 1402, Zhu Di launched a new offensive.
 Based on the counsel of sympathetic Nanjing eunuchs, he chose not to advance through the fortified cities along the Grand Canal, as he had done in previous years.
 Instead, he headed west where the government forces were weaker.
 He passed through Baoding and Zhending, bypassing Dezhou, and crossed the Yellow River.
 Within a month, he had captured several crucial strongholds in northwestern Shandong, effectively disrupting the government troops' lines.

 The government sent Xu Huizu, (Note: Despite the defeat of the Jianwen Emperor and the ascension of Zhu Di to the imperial throne, Xu Huizu was not executed due to the privilege granted to his father, Xu Da, which granted his sons immunity from the death penalty.
 Instead, he was stripped of his ducal title and placed under house arrest.) the eldest son of Xu Da, to strengthen the defense with new forces, but even he was unable to halt the rebel advance.
 The rebels continued to push southward, and on 3 March, they captured Xuzhou in the northern part of Zhili.
-As a result, the government was forced to withdraw its troops from Beiping province and the city of Dezhou in order to defend Zhili.
+The government was forced to withdraw its troops from Beiping province and the city of Dezhou in order to defend Zhili.

 In April 1402, the rebel army moved to Suzhou, located in northern Anhui (at that time part of Zhili).
 They defeated Ping's cavalry, who attempted to stop them, but on 23 May, they suffered a defeat at the hands of Xu on Mount Qimei.
 The Emperor's sudden dismissal of Xu unsettled the army and ruined their chance for a turnaround in the battle.
 Just five days later, Zhu Di took advantage of Xu's recall and surprised and captured Ping and other generals at Lingbi.
 On 7 June, the rebels overcame Sheng's defenses on the Huai River and bypassed the heavily fortified cities of Fengyang (on the Huai River) and Huai'an (on the Grand Canal).
 They then captured Yangzhou on 17 June, but their advance was halted on 1 July by Sheng's fleet at Pukou on the Yangtze River.
 Two days later, the fleet commander Chen Xuan (1365–1433) defected to the rebels.
 This allowed them to cross the river and have an open road to Nanjing.